ServiceStack/ServiceStack.Redis/README.md

 ### Usage Examples

-Here's how you can implement a ZPOP in Lua to remove the items with the lowest score from a sorted set:
+Here's how you can implement a ZPOP in Lua to remove the items with the lowest rank from a sorted set:

 ```csharp
 var luaBody = @"